v-rajagt/IntuneDocs/intune/fundamentals/education-settings-configure-ios.md

 # How to configure Intune settings for the iOS Classroom app

 > [!NOTE]
-> Intune settings for the Classroom App are obsolete in Intune.
-This article is only applicable for users with existing education profiles in Intune.
+> Intune doesn't currently support configuring the Classroom app.
+This article is only applicable for users with existing iOS Education profiles in Intune.

 ## Introduction
 [Classroom](https://itunes.apple.com/app/id1085319084) is an app that helps teachers to guide learning, and control student devices in the classroom.
 For example, the app enables teachers to: